 34. Host a Virtual Double Date

 If you two or your closest couple friends relocated over the course of the pandemic, pencil in some quality catch-up time.
 Break out a bottle of wine and update each other on all that’s happened since the last time you all were together.
 Nothing like chuckling at those silly relationship woes with people who understand.

 Sometimes telling your spouse how much they mean to you can be difficult, so why not put all those feelings into prose à la Pablo Neruda?
 You can keep it simple and thank them for all the small things they do around the house or go deeper and talk about how they’ve changed your life over the course of your time together.

 Calm all that pandemic-induced anxiety and cut the excess noise with a quiet night of stargazing.
 Snuggle under a blanket and cue up a playlist full of romantic songs for you and your boo.
 (Maybe even read the aforementioned letters underneath the stars).

-It’s always good to be on the same page, and a bucket list is one way to ensure that your goals align.
+It’s always good to be on the same page, and a bucket list is one way to ensure that your goals align—or simply keep each other accountable to your dreams.
 Of course, you can load it with all the cool vacations you want to go on, but consider putting other goals on there too: Do you want to get your PhD?
 Is it a dream to buy Christmas presents for a family in need one year?
 Have you always wanted to make a short film?
 Those are all things you can add to your list.